nginxinc/nginx-ingress-workshops/OSS/labs/lab2/readme.md

    nginx-ingress-fd4b9f484-t5pb6   1/1     Running   1          12h
    ```

-1. Instead of remembering the unique pod name, `nginx-ingress-xxxxxx-xxxx`, we can store the Ingress Controller pod name into the `$NIC` variable to be used throughout the lab.
+1. Instead of remembering the unique pod name, `nginx-ingress-xxxxxx-xxxx`, we can store the Ingress Controller pod name into the `$NIC` variable to be used throughout the labs.

    **Note:** This variable is stored for the duration of the terminal session, and so if you close the terminal it will be lost.
 At any time you can refer back to this step to save the `$NIC` variable once again.